petersenpeter/CellExplorer/docs/index.md

 ## Support
 Please use the [GitHub issues system](https://github.com/petersenpeter/CellExplorer/issues) for reporting bugs, enhancement requests or general questions.
 We also have a [google group](https://groups.google.com/g/cellexplorer/) for the same requests.

-## Citing CellExplorer in your research and publications
+## Citing CellExplorer in research and publications
 Peter C. Petersen, Joshua H. Siegle, Nicholas A. Steinmetz, Sara Mahallati, György Buzsáki.
 CellExplorer: a graphical user interface and a standardized pipeline for visualizing and characterizing single neurons. bioRxiv 2020.05.07.083436; doi: [https://doi.org/10.1101/2020.05.07.083436](https://www.biorxiv.org/content/10.1101/2020.05.07.083436v2).

 ## Video demonstrating the user-friendly capabilities of CellExplorer